akrasuski1/halb-cpu/components.md

 Inverted buffer would have 8 2-input NANDs, i.e. 8 transistors, 16 resistors and 40 diodes;
 8-bit inverter - 8 1-input NANDs, i.e. 8 transistors, 16 resistors and 24 diodes.

+There's a trick way to save the inverter on register store multiplexers: simply invert logic of registers (skip inverter before register, thus feeding inverted value; but use negated output of register in place of normal.
+Keep in mind asynchronous set/reset have to be changed too though).

 ## Connections

 We will use many boards, and most of them will be bit slices of higher-level components - for example,